Working with the Selection Object

 Sub FormatSelection() Selection.Paragraphs.LeftIndent = InchesToPoints(0.5) End Sub

-For example, the following example inserts the word "Hello" after the selection.
+This example inserts the word "Hello" after the current selection.

 Sub InsertTextAfterSelection() Selection.InsertAfter Text:="Hello " End Sub